 Growing Gardens, Growing Minds

-We Grow Food has partnered with the Durham District School Board, the Durham Catholic District School Board, and other local community groups to create the Edible Garden Project.
-We have gardens sprouting across the Durham Region – with more on the way!
+We Grow Food has also partnered with the Durham District School Board, the Durham Catholic District School Board, and other local community groups to create the Edible Garden Project.
+Gardens are now sprouting across Durham Region — with even more on the way.

-We believe in the importance of growing our own food and connecting community members through the sharing of natural, fresh produce in an urban setting.
-Students throughout the region are coming together to learn about growing food, seed saving, local food systems, and so much more.
+We believe in the importance of growing our own food and connecting community members through the sharing of fresh, locally grown produce in an urban setting.
+Students across the region are coming together to learn about growing food, seed saving, local food systems, and so much more.

 INTRODUCTION